Val916/safeguarding/README.md

 ![Banner](https://github.com/Val916/safeguarding/blob/main/assets/images/banner.png "My Banner")

 # Protecting the vulnerable, supporting the displaced.
-The war in Ukraine: __Section 10.
-Contacts (footer)__
+The war in Ukraine: key safeguarding concerns.
-Contact Section: Include a simple contact form or a list of important contacts, styled with Bootstrap's form components, for reporting safeguarding concerns.

-## Testingafeguarding concerns.

 The web-site devoted to help people in need.
 Our mission is: